-Parkview Neurologic Rehab Residency
+Parkview Neurologic Rehabilitation Residency

-The Parkview Neurologic Rehabilitation residency program is a 13-month clinical residency that begins in June of 2021.
+The Parkview Neurologic Rehabilitation residency program is a 13-month clinical residency that begins in June of each year.
 The program is designed to facilitate a well-rounded experience treating patients with neurologic conditions across the continuum of care, from ICU to outpatient rehab.
 The resident will have the opportunity to participate in several interdisciplinary specialty clinics including Falls Clinic, ALS Clinic, and Movement Disorders Clinic with neurologists, ATPs, OT, SLP and pharmacists.
 The resident will have the opportunity to become certified in performing ASIA assessments.

 - Graduate from a CAPTE-accredited physical therapy program